software-patterns/workshop/quotations.md

 > "What's more common is that you feel unpeaceful even if it's right [. . .].
 In this case, if you're worried, it isn't right.
 That means it isn't checked out thoroughly enough.

+**p.
+209**

+> In time, however, he wondered *why* it worked, especially when he already knew it was irrational.
+Why should an irrational method work when rational methods were all so rotten?

+Compare Richard Gabriel on generative advice in squash: "The law of follow-through is hard to forget - it’s a law, though, that makes little sense: where is its enchantment?
+How can advice about what to do after you hit a ball make any difference to what happens when you hit it, or before?